cisagov/ScubaGear/baselines/teams.md

 the requirements outlined in this baseline setting.
 The DLP solution selected by an agency should offer services comparable to those offered by Microsoft.

-Though using Microsoft’s DLP solution is not strictly required, guidance for configuring Microsoft’s DLP solution can be found in following section of the CISA M365 Security Configuration Baseline for Defender for Office 365.
+Though using Microsoft's DLP solution is not strictly required, guidance for configuring Microsoft's DLP solution can be found in following section of the CISA M365 Security Configuration Baseline for Defender for Office 365.

 - [Data Loss Prevention \| CISA M365 Security Configuration Baseline for Defender for Office 365](./defender.md#4-data-loss-prevention)